 Letting your pets crawl into your bed might not be everyone's cup of tea.
-But more than half of U.S. pet parents allowing their furry friends to snuggle up in bed, according to the CDC.
+But more than half of U.S. pet parents allow their furry friends to snuggle up in bed, according to the CDC.

 And besides the obvious perk of having an adorable, purring fluff-ball to cuddle with and the added sense of security that brings, petting and snuggling with our favorite felines can actually lower blood pressure and heart rate, and the rate at which cats purr - pretty relaxing, right?

-While some cats gladly hop into bed with their owners come bedtime.
-Other cats are too rambunctious during the wee hours (thanks to their crepuscular nature) and may not make the best buddies for getting actual sleep.
+While some cats gladly hop into bed with their owners come bedtime, other cats are too rambunctious during the wee hours (thanks to their crepuscular nature) and may not make the best buddies for getting actual sleep.
 Then there are the cats that prefer their own beds (or cardboard boxes, for that matter).
 It can be pretty tough not to take it personally.
 Why doesn't my cat want to cuddle with me?
 Especially when you see so many adorable videos on the Internet of cuddly cats tucked under the covers.

 Who is to say what truly goes on in the mind of our cats?
 They're enigmas.
 There may be a lot of reasons your cat won't sleep in your bed.
 One may be that your bed isn't high enough off the ground for their liking.
 As natural climbers, cats have a natural instinct to seek safety in high places, likely descended from their wild ancestors.
 For cats that seem to prefer cat trees, your bed might not be high enough for their needs.

 Another reason could be your cat's age and agility.
 If your cat is older, they may be struggling with joint pain or arthritis (in which case, ironically enough, the bed may be too high).
 Cats are also most active at dusk and dawn, so when you're sleeping they might just be gearing up to go hunt some mice toys.